 Question: Is there an obvious way of telling which barcodes contain multiple cells (multiplets) for V(D)J libraries?

-Answer: At this time we do not have a good way of distinguishing GEMs with multiple cells.
-Currently we estimate that the doublet rate for VDJ libraries should be the same as GEX libraries.
+Answer: At this time there is no good way to identify GEMs with multiple cells in the V(D)J library.
+We estimate the multiplet rate for V(D)J libraries to be the same as gene expression libraries.